edronalvaro/toy_store_sql_project-/README.md

         / LAG(total_revenue) OVER (ORDER BY month) * 100, 2
     ) AS mom_growth_pct
 FROM monthly_revenue;
-Insight:

-This shows monthly revenue growth trends a
+This query highlights month-over-month revenue trends and captures seasonality patterns in sales performance.

+## Why These Queries Matter
+These queries demonstrate both profitability analysis and time-series analysis using window functions.